Wang Shiwei: "Wild Lilies"

 Wang attempted to demonstrate two basic elements of journalism in "Wild Lilies."

 The first was that "its practitioners must be allowed to exercise their personal conscience."
 An example used to illustrate this is how one day Wang overheard two girls criticizing the apparently inconsiderate behavior of senior leaders towards the public.
 He later wrote that he was shocked after overhearing the dialogue, and took note of it, later referring to it to make known his concern about the state of the country.
 He was supposed to have "finally realized" what was lacking in everybody's life at that time, and attempted to dig further to what was behind the complaints.

 The second was that "it must provide a forum for public criticism."
 Wang explained that his piece of work was called "Wild Lilies" because wild lilies grew abundantly in Yan'an, could stand symbolically for the place and because they had higher medical value than other lilies, though they were bitter to taste, and in this connection criticized unhealthy phenomena in society so remedies could be found.
 This was also not so discreetly attempting to turn a remark from Mao Zedong on its head.
-Explaining the crackdown on freedom of expression, Mao said that the party's actions were "like that of a doctor curing a disease.
+Explaining the crackdown on freedom of expression, Mao said that the CCP's actions were "like that of a doctor curing a disease.
 The whole purpose is to save people, not to cure them to death."
 His work was criticised by others and between April and May 1942 "Wild Lilies" was attacked in the newspapers.